pub trait WidgetExt:

 §Returns

-if the cursor is inherited
+the cursor that is set on @self

 Sourcefn direction(&self) -> TextDirection